-Let’s face it, I have zero power over world politics—I had a voice, I used it.
+Let’s face it, I have zero power over world politics—I had a voice, and I used it.
 So back to basics.
 I need to rant about a minor issue.

 Here is the problem: the lunchbox.
 Why?
 Because it comes back uneaten.